sparkbox/apprenticeships/how.md

 [← Back to README](/README.md)

-The Sparkbox Apprenticeship is comprised of a [curriculum](/index.md) supplemented by a regular schedule of: pairing with fulltime Sparkboxers, pairing with other apprentices, journal writing, informal and formal reviews which include short presentations.
+The Sparkbox Apprenticeship is comprised of a [curriculum](/index.md) supplemented by a regular schedule of: pairing with fulltime Sparkboxers, pairing with other apprentices, journal writing, and informal and formal reviews which include short presentations.

 ## Pairing